 - Display the list of animals for students to view, using an interactive whiteboard, document camera, projector or chart paper.

 - Read the list of animals aloud to your class, then choose your favorite.

 - Write your opinion about your favorite animal on a poster-size What's Your Favorite Animal?Organizer, or on a worksheet being displayed using an interactive whiteboard, document camera, or projector.

-- Model thinking of and writing out three reasons behind your favorite animal choice.
+- Model thinking of and writing out three reasons to support your favorite animal choice.

-- Reread your opinion and reasons together, and ask your students if your reasons convinced them that your choice was the best.
+- Reread your opinion, reasons, and closure together, and ask your students if your reasons convinced them that your choice was the best.
 Listen to any responses.

 - Take any questions your class may have.

 Guided practise(15 minutes)

 - Display another blank What's Your Favorite Animal?Organizer.

 - Call on a volunteer to help you choose another favorite animal from the list.

 - Ask a different volunteer to give an opinion about the animal.
 If your student struggles, ask others for help.
 Write the opinion on the organizer.

 - Then ask three students, one at a time, to give you a reason to support the opinion.
 Write each reason below the opinion.

 - Ask a student volunteer to brainstorm ideas of what the last sentence might be so there is a sense of closure.